Global Philanthropists Circle

 The GPC also hosts a number of special affinity groups.
 One of them, the Next Generation Group, helps younger family members engage with their peers to develop as emerging global philanthropists.
 Other groups focus on regions, such as Africa and the Middle East, or substantive issues such as climate change and poverty.

 We provide a personal approach to member families, offering diverse activities and services tailored to their specific needs.
 The GPC provides each member family with a dedicated professional who can help develop a plan around members’ goals and offer ongoing strategic advice.
 If desired, Synergos can also provide more intensive work on a fee-for-service basis.

-Synergos is also able to promote members' work.
+Synergos is also able to promote members’ work.
 We help facilitate participation in key global events where philanthropists and social investors gather.
-The GPC also profiles its members in Global Giving Matters, Synergos' joint publication with the World Economic Forum, distributed to several thousand thought leaders globally.
+The GPC also profiles its members in Global Giving Matters, a newsletter distributed to several thousand thought leaders globally.
 In addition, Synergos is frequently contacted by important media outlets seeking out examples of innovative work.

 Any promotion of members’ work is done at their discretion.
 To honor the privacy of our members, the network is designated as a "safe space" where fundraising is prohibited, and members’ names are not distributed to the media or public without permission.